 Once the application period is closed we are unable to accept further applications for that round of awards.

 To apply for an award access our online system at grants.paul-mellon-centre.ac.uk where you can see further information about our award categories and will be able to register with us and start the application process.
 You do not have to complete your application in one go, but will be able to return to your form and submit your application when you are satisfied with it.
+An outline of each application form is available to download as a PDF document at the bottom of each rubric page.

 Guidelines for Referees